IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit.EntityFrameworkCore/README.md

 ## What's in this module?

-This modules enhances the `Intent.Eventing.MassTransit` module in the following ways:
+This module enhances the `Intent.Eventing.MassTransit` module in the following ways:

 * Configures Outbox infrastructure.
 * Configures the `DbContext` class for the Outbox pattern.